-Keywords: audit quality; audit report date; audit report lag; audit fieldwork completion
+Keywords: audit report date; audit report delay, audit report lag; audit fieldwork completion

 JEL Classification: M41